Biharmonic Riemannian submersions from $M^2\times R$: Introduction and preliminaries

+For more detailed information and some recent progress on biharmonic submanifolds see the recent book \cite{Ou7} and the vast references therein.

-Riemannian submersions can be viewed as a dual notion of isometric immersions (i.e., submanifolds).
+Riemannian submersions are a dual concept of isometric immersions (i.e., submanifolds).
 The study of biharmonicity of Riemannian submersions was initiated in \cite{Oni}.
 A useful tool of using the so-called integrability data to study biharmonic Riemannian submersion from a generic 3-manifold was introduced in \cite{WO}.
 This was later generalized to higher dimensions with one dimensional fibers in \cite{AO}.
 Complete classifications of Riemannian submersions from a 3-dimensional space forms and more general BCV spaces into a surface were obtained in \cite{WO,WO1}.
-For some recent progress on biharmonic submersions, we refer the readers to \cite{LO, HU1,WO1}, the recent book \cite{Ou7} and the references therein. \\

-In this paper, we study biharmonic isometric immersions into or biharmonic submersions from the product space $M^2\times\r$, where $M^2$ is a general 2-dimensional manifold.
+In this paper, we study biharmonic submersions from the product space $M^2\times\r$, where $M^2$ is a general 2-dimensional manifold.
 A reason for the choice of the product space $M^2\times\r$ is that it includes many well-known model spaces, such as $S^2\times\r$,\; $H^2\times\r$,\; $\r^3$,\; and twisted spaces $\r^2\times_{e^{2p}}\r=(\r^3,dy^2+dz^2+e^{2p(x,y)}dx^2)$.
-We give a complete classification of proper biharmonic isometric immersions of a surface with constant mean curvature into product spaces $M^2\times\r$ (Theorem \ref{Th1}) and some local characterizations of biharmonic (including harmonic) Riemannians submersions from $M^2\times\r$ onto a surface.
+We give some local characterizations of biharmonic (including harmonic) Riemannians submersions from $M^2\times\r$ onto a surface.
 These include: a Riemannian submersion $\pi:M^2\times\r\to (N^2,h)$ is harmonic if and only if it is locally the projection onto the first factor followed by a Riemannian covering map (Theorem \ref{HTh}); A Riemannian submersion $\pi:M^2\times\r\to \r^2$ is proper biharmonic, then it is locally a projection of a special twisted product (Theorem \ref{Ths1}), and if a Riemannian submersion $\pi:M^2\times\r\to (N^2,h)$ into a non-flat surface is proper biharmonic, then $\pi$ is locally a special map between two warped product spaces with a warping function that solves a single ODE (Corollary \ref{co1}).